Precision Mensuration

 stem.

-The white tube in the gray fitted storage box holds extra contact points.
+the gray fitted storage box holds extra contact points.

-Note the small secondary revolution counter needle used to
+counter needle used to

-track the wide ±0.060" range.
+track the wide +/-0.060" range.

 5/32" (0.15625" or 4mm)

-pivoting stem, dovetail mount, & monobloc metal housing.
+dovetail mount, & monobloc metal housing.

-Starrett surface gage &
+Starrett surface gauge &

-Interapid dial test indicator on the
+Interapid dial test indicator

 granite surface plate being zeroed

-measuring a surface.
+measuring a surface

 For highest

-accuracy, the angle between the stylist & part surface should be as close to
+accuracy, the angle between the stylist & part

-12° as possible.
+12 deg as possible.

-The wide-range (±0.060") Interapid held by the rigid, precise
+The wide-range (+/-0.060") Interapid held by the rigid,

-Indicating the Parlec solid jaw, animation.
-The slot on the
+Indicating the Parlec vise solid jaw, animation.

 top of the solid jaw can also be used.